A guide at hand

 As students prepare to depart Webb, they are also beginning to understand the power of networking and connections in a broader sense.
 As pillars of the community, students teach others to use the community as a support and become the models/mentors for younger students.
 Learning to express their needs to parents – nurturing the relationship while practicing self-advocacy learned to this point – becomes a vital part of the college process.
 In addition, as students begin to say goodbye, they may begin to question the community values in order to more easily leave.

 As seniors, students are naturally sharing their experience with younger students and with each other.
-Many of our traditions are centered on seniors who now lead them, rather than watching them.
+Many of our traditions are centered on seniors who now lead them, rather than watch them.
 Advisors can support students by making space for reflection and voice as this supports the passing on of traditions and further cements connections with others.